hikingbloke/azure-devops-ci-cd/README.md

 # azure-devops-ci-cd
 Learning Azure DevOps CI CD pipeline

-## This was edited in cloud shell.
+## This was edited in azure cloud shell.